CottageLabs/localvoices/README.md

 1. Add the song to the Song Store
 2. Compute any new relations to versions and any removed relationships.
 New relations should be added to Song2Version, redundant relationships should be removed
-2. Compute any new relations to other songs and any removed relationships.
+3. Compute any new relations to other songs and any removed relationships.
 New relations should be added to Song2Song, redundant relationships should be removed
 4. Regenerate the Song Index for this song
 5. Regenerate the Song Index for all songs whose relationships were affected
 6. Regenerate the Version Index for all versions whose relationships were affected
+7. Regenerate the Singer Index for all singers whose versions were affected

 **2/ Add or update a singer**

 1. Add the singer to the Singer Store
 2. Compute any new relations to versions and any removed relationships.
 New relations should be added to Singer2Version, redundant relationships should be removed
 3. Regenerate the Singer Index for this singer
-4. For each version referenced by the singer record, regenerate the Version Index
+4. For each version referenced by the singer record, regenerate the Version Index document
+5. For each song associated with an affected version, regenerate the Song Index document

 **3/ Add or update a version**